HomeContactBlogAbout usLinks

 Photo Lincolnshire Echo

-Squadron Leader Ian Smith took over the command of the Battle of Britain Memorial Flight on Thursday 5th November 2009.
+Squadron Leader Ian Smith took over the command of The Battle of Britain Memorial Flight on Thursday 5th November 2009.
 "Smithy" as he is known joined the RAF in 1983.
-He has flown Chinook helicopters, Jaguars and been a member of the Red Arrows.
-Also spending time in Saudi Arabia as team manager to the Saudi Hawks Aerobatic team, returning back to the UK in time for the retirement of the last Jaguar Squadron at RAF Coningsby.
-His last posting was to RAF Cranwell where he commanded 16 (R) flying training Squadron, flying the Grob Tutor.
+He has flown Chinook helicopters, Jaguars and been a member of The Red Arrows.
+Also spending time in Saudi Arabia as team manager to The Saudi Hawks Aerobatic Team, returning back to the UK in time for the retirement of the last Jaguar Squadron at RAF Coningsby.
+His last posting was to RAF Cranwell where he commanded 16 (R) Flying Training Squadron, flying the Grob Tutor.

-Smithy has flown with the BBMF for the last Four years as a volunteer fighter pilot, and was picked as the replacement for Squadron Leader Al Pinner some time back.
-2010 is going to be a busy year for the BBMF celebrating the 70th anniversary of the greatest Air battle known to man, The Battle of Britain.
+Smithy has flown with the BBMF for the last four years as a volunteer fighter pilot, and was picked as the replacement for Squadron Leader Al Pinner some time back.
+2010 is going to be a busy year for the BBMF celebrating the 70th anniversary of the greatest air battle known to man, The Battle of Britain.

 Lincs-Lancs Association 2009 - Sunday 27th September 2009